 Ph.D.
 Tuition Costs

 While tuition fees are a significant expense, students also need to consider other costs when planning their budget for studying abroad.
 These include accommodation, food, transportation, and other personal expenses.
-So, it’s essential to plan and budget accordingly to ensure you have enough funds to cover these expenses.
+It’s essential to plan and budget accordingly to ensure that you have enough funds to cover these expenses.

 Books and Miscellaneous Expenses